NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

          optional description

   Note that space before the ``:``.
 That is part of the standard.
+* Similar parameters may be combined into one entry for brevity's sake, as we have done for ``n1, n2`` here.
 * There is a section describing what the function returns.
 * (Optional) There is a section of one or more examples, each with a prose description followed by code.